dzag/interpreter-js/README.md

 # Interpreter in JS

-This following the book at https://interpreterbook.com/ but using in TypeScript instead.
+This following the book at https://interpreterbook.com/ but using TypeScript instead.

 ## Tests
 ```